CodeWithHitesh/B-Tree-Python/README.md

 Pull requests run a GitHub Actions workflow that executes `python -m unittest`.
 After the tests pass, the PR can be merged once it has been approved.

-Merged commits on `main` are scanned for Conventional Commit messages.
+Merged commits on `master` are scanned for Conventional Commit messages.
 A separate workflow uses a public GitHub Action to calculate the next semantic version and automatically push the corresponding `vX.Y.Z` tag.